When is YSSS 2020?

 For more information about the experience, please visit our YSSS Experience page.

-Will I be able to access the UConn gym?
+Will I be able to access the UConn Recreational Center?

 Can I earn college credit for YSSS?

 Yes!
 We are so excited to be able to offer three (3) college credits to all scholars participating fully in mentorship site activities.
-Each faculty, staff, or graduate student mentor will give you a “grade” at the end of the three-week mentorship program and the UConn Registrar’s Office will officially place three college credits, labeled as UNIV 1999, on your UConn transcript.
+Each faculty, staff, or graduate student mentor will give you a "grade" at the end of the three-week mentorship program and the UConn Registrar's Office will officially place three college credits, labeled as UNIV 1999, on your UConn transcript.
 You can then transfer these credits to the college or university of your choice, as long as the other institution accepts it.
-We will provide specific instructions on how to request your transcript from UConn at the end of the program.
+You can find specific instructions on how to request your transcript here: Transfer Credits.